kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 The issue with both earlier versions is that you can't do what the fuck you want to do with the license document, which goes against the spirit, if not the text, of the license.

-In version 3.0, the restriction regarding the license document has been deleted altogether.
+In version 3.0, the provision regarding copying, modification and distribution of the license document has been deleted altogether.

-The name has also been shortened to the more concise "What The Fuck Public License" which is appropriated abbreviated to "WTFPL".
+The name has also been shortened to the more concise "What The Fuck Public License" which is appropriately abbreviated to "WTFPL".

 ## Kidlat News is WTFPL 3.0